Publication date: September 1, 2021.

 “A beautifully written novel fueled with rare insights into our secret lives.” –Beatrice Bowles, author of Spider Grandmother’s Web of Wonders; voting member of The Grammys

-This is as dramatic and emotional as it sounds, and it is one hell of a ride.
+“As dramatic and emotional as it gets, and one hell of a ride.
 The family drama has an amazingly well-executed storyline that makes for a stellar novel.
 Clara is so much more mature than her age and she shows intelligence that makes her very special.
 She is determined to bring Emma into her family and she very much wants her mother to accept her.
 There were times when I was just frustrated with Lauren, but as the story progressed, I understood why she acts as she does.
 Faith and familial bonds play a very vital role in the story and the author allows the characters to explore all of that in their own way.
-I loved this story and wouldn’t be surprised if this novel becomes a TV special or a movie, because it has a lot of potential for such an endeavor.
-Very moving and entertaining.—Rabia Tanveer for Readers’ Favorite
+I loved this story and wouldn’t be surprised if it becomes a TV special or a movie, because it has a lot of potential for such an endeavor.
+Very moving and entertaining.” –Rabia Tanveer, Readers’ Favorite

 Published: March 1, 2019